The Sandwich Generation in Singapore—Finances of Caring for Aged Parents and Children

 If your parents are in the Pioneer Generation (born on or before 31 December 1949), they can benefit from subsidised healthcare included in the Pioneer Generation Package.

-They will receive MediSave top-ups, which range between $250 and $900 for life and pay less premiums for MediShield Life.
+Pioneers will also receive MediSave top-ups, which range between $250 and $900 for life and pay less premiums for MediShield Life.
 They may also be eligible for an allowance of $100 a month for life if they are disabled and have trouble with Activities of Daily Living such as eating, bathing, dressing, toilet trips, and walking.

 Aside to that, lower income Singaporeans above 65 years old will automatically be under the CPF Silver Support Scheme, which provides a quarterly cash supplement of between $180 and $900.
 They must have contributed less than $140,000 to their CPF and have a monthly income of less than $1,800 per household, and do not live in or own a 5-room or larger flat.